danielelozzi/SPEED-CV/README.md

     * **Note on `Tkinter`**: This is part of the Python standard library and does not require a separate installation.
     * **Note on `torch`**: Installing PyTorch can be complex, especially if you want to use a GPU (highly recommended for YOLO).
 Please refer to the official [PyTorch installation guide](https://pytorch.org/get-started/locally/) for instructions tailored to your system (Linux/Mac/Windows, CUDA version, etc.).

+    * **Note on YOLO: for using YOLO is mandatory to download the pre-trained neural network at the following link on huggingface website: [https://huggingface.co/Ultralytics/YOLOv8/blob/main/yolov8n.pt](https://huggingface.co/Ultralytics/YOLOv8/blob/main/yolov8n.pt)

 ## How to Use the Application 🚀

 1.  **Launch the GUI**: Run the `SPEED_gui_yolo.py` script from your terminal.